 Hi.
 I’m Brenda Boyd.
-As a headshot photographer serving the Menifee, Murrieta, and Temecula valley, I can work with you to get the headshot look you want and need.
+I am a headshot photographer serving the Menifee, Murrieta, and Temecula valley.

 Many people need a headshot, but frequently people have P.A.S. — Picture Avoidance Syndrome.
 A common request of a photographer is to help the client look younger, skinnier, and more professional.
 I believe each person is photogenic, and it is my job to bring that out for you.

-“Great pictures don’t come from cameras.
-Great pictures come from that deep place in the heart and soul of the one who holds the camera.”
+“Great pictures don’t come from cameras…great pictures come from a place in the heart of the one who holds the camera.”

 Awards & Recognition

 - Nikon Z6, 24.5-megapixel professional-grade full-frame (FX) digital mirrorless camera

 - Nikon Z50, 21-megapixel DX digital mirrorless camera

 - Nikkor Z 24-70mm f/1.4 – FX mirrorless